Cysharp/R3/README.md

 R3Extensions.WinForms package has these providers.

 * WinFormsFrameProvider
-* WinFormsTimerProvider
+* WinFormsTimeProvider

-Calling `WinFormsProviderInitializer.SetDefaultObservableSystem()` at startup(Program.Main) will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `WinFormsFrameProvider` and `WinFormsTimerProvider`.
+Calling `WinFormsProviderInitializer.SetDefaultObservableSystem()` at startup(Program.Main) will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `WinFormsFrameProvider` and `WinFormsTimeProvider`.

 ```csharp